 But is it dragging me down as excessively as it has been in latter years?

 Call it a better attitude, call it making the best of a crappy situation, call it stuffing my face with mass quantities of carbohydrates while watching Gilmore Girls, whatever it takes to get through to daylight savings time is whatever it takes, my friends.

-That is all Laura Ingalls of us, isn’t it?
+That was all Laura Ingalls of us, isn’t it?

 I don’t “do” homestead by the way.